The Uninvited (2009 film): Casting

 Emily Browning was hired to portray the lead Anna Ivers.
 She had originally auditioned for the role of Alex.
 The film is rated PG-13 and is visually less gory and bloody than the original film.
 Elizabeth Banks plays the role of the stepmother, Rachel.
 Banks based her character Rachel on Rebecca De Mornay in The Hand That Rocks the Cradle.
 "It was very important to me that every line reading I gave could be interpreted two ways," says Banks of her role, "so that when you go back through the movie you can see that."
 David Strathairn plays the concerned father of the two girls.
 Arielle Kebbel plays Anna's older sister, Alex Ivers.

 Music

 The original score for the film was composed by Christopher Young, who recorded it with a 78-piece orchestra and 20-person choir.
 His score features a glass harmonica and the Yale Women's Slavic Chorus.

-Sara Niemietz is the vocalist for the soundtrack and film score, after having previously working with Christopher Young in the same capacity on The Exorcism of Emily Rose (2005).
+Sara Niemietz is the vocalist for the soundtrack and film score, having previously worked with Christopher Young in the same capacity on The Exorcism of Emily Rose (2005).
 Now an adult, she is an independent artist and cast-member of Postmodern Jukebox.